 Air pollution is one of the most damaging and potentially toxic public health pollutants, as it kills the most people annually.
 The bad or toxic quality of air that people breathe causes respiratory illnesses.

-Annually 6.7 Million Premature Deaths Worldwide Are Because of the Combined Effect of Ambient and Household Air Pollution, a Report by the WHO
+Annually, 6.7 Million Premature Deaths Worldwide Occur Because of the Combined Effect of Ambient and Household Air Pollution, a Report by the WHO

 If we cut down on air pollution, the World Health Organization found that we would be able to cut back on 6.7 million premature deaths annually by preventing stroke, heart attacks, and lung disease.